Updated on by Daniel Twigg

 A public API can cause spikes in server usage, especially when integrated with external applications that heavily rely on your service.
 The orchestration layer can step in to help mitigate these spikes that can cause your application to grind to a halt.

-Features such as API call restrictions can step in and limit over zealous applications spamming your server with requests.
+Features such as API call restrictions can step in and limit overzealous applications spamming your server with requests.

-While paging and cashing can be implemented to give you more control with how your data is delivered and received.
+While paging and cashing can be implemented to give you more control over how your data is delivered and received.
 Setting up cashing can reduce server CPU load by storing previous responses in memory, allowing for faster querying as additional calls to the API’s backend are not required.

 The Missing Piece of the Orchestra

 In our Email marketing platform example, as well as being able to communicate and query between your services, you can add external partner API services to enhance your application’s functionality.

 For example, you could add a data enrichment service, such as FullContact, in order to enrich your contact data, allowing for the creation of more granular lists and more targeted messaging.